ota-meshi/eslint-plugin-yml/docs/rules/no-empty-document.md

 > disallow empty document

-- :gear: This rule is included in `"plugin:yml/recommended"`.
+- :gear: This rule is included in `"plugin:yml/recommended"` and `"plugin:yml/standard"`.

 ## :book: Rule Details